 Redmi 8 and Redmi 8A: Source code released for both devices

-Going into detail, we find that the source code is based on Android 9 Pie for both smartphones.
-Thanks to it, developers will be able to modify the operating system from within and thus eliminate possible bugs, improve performance or even add new features.
+Going into detail, we discover that the source code is based on Android 9 Pie for both smartphones.
+Thanks to it, developers will be able to modify the operating system from the inside and thus eliminate possible bugs, improve performance or even add new features.
 You can then have homemade ROMs that any user tired of the official MIUI can use.

 Unfortunately, at least Italian users will have to wait, given that both Redmi 8 and Redmi 8A are not yet officially on sale in Italy.
 As we have seen in this post in fact, the first appears on the Xiaomi Italia website but cannot be purchased, while the second is currently official only in India.

 As for the specifications of these two devices, these do not differ much from each other.
 In fact we find a Qualcomm Snapdragon 439 processor on both devices, accompanied by an 6,22 inch diagonal screen and HD + resolution, as well as the 5000mAh capacity battery.

 We also have fast 18W fast charging through the USB Type-C port (the reversible one) on both Redmi 8 and 8A.
 Two features that until recently were difficult to find even on mid-range products.